1. Abstract

 CDN invalidation is an important issue that we ran into when building Jade.
 Assets distributed via AWS CloudFront expire in 24 hours by default.
 Therefore, even though Jade’s live build S3 bucket is configured as the origin source for CloudFront, CloudFront will not pull newly built files until 24 hours from when the last build was uploaded.
 CloudFront has to be notified that older files should be invalidated before it points to the newly built files.

 One characteristic of static site generators is that most updated files are versioned by the SSG during the build process.
 Files are versioned by concatenating a sequence of characters with the developer’s original filename.
-This versioning is carried out with the exception of certain files that are not meant to be cached, such as index.html, which is updated to reference these versioned files.
+This versioning is carried out with the exception of certain files that are not meant to be cached, such as index.html

 To overcome the invalidation problem, we considered sending invalidations for all files on CloudFront.
 However, we learned that AWS recommends minimizing the number of CDN invalidations made, as this is a costly operation and only 1,000 invalidations are provided each month for free.
 Were Jade to invalidate every file on each application update and deployment, developers would likely run into this limit quickly.